 Transactions

-Every query — stored or dynamic, read or write — executes as a single transaction with serializable snapshot isolation.- Serializable.
+Every query — read or write — executes as a single transaction with serializable snapshot isolation.- Serializable.
 Transactions behave as if they executed one at a time, even when running concurrently.

 - Snapshot isolation.
 Each transaction reads from a consistent point-in-time snapshot.
 Reads within a transaction are never affected by concurrent writes.